 The latest back braces for sciatica are made up of lightweight material.
 You can wear them all day long or even during sleep.
 However, wearing a back brace for a long time can cause irritation on the skin.
 That’s why it is recommended to consult your doctor before wearing a brace for a long time.

-Along with using a brace for sciatica, there are many other remedies that you can try at home to get rid of Sciatica pain.
+Along with using a brace, there are many other remedies that you can try at home to get rid of Sciatica pain.
 Here are some remedies to try at home:

 1. Use A Pressure Relief Cushion